-Required Background: It would be beneficial to have studied Media in Year 9 or Year 10.
-Cost: \$50.00 per year in Senior School.
-Course Descriptions: Unit One Mass Media Students reflect on their own use of the media, common representations, including examination of characters, stars/celebrities, and stereotypes and the way media is constructed and produced.
-Theoretical content: The communication model Media contexts Stars and Heroes Controls and constraints in Media Production.
-Practical content: Movie Poster (photo/image manipulation) Children's TV Show (video production).
-Unit Two Point of View In this unit, students will be introduced to the concept and learn how a point of view (bias) can be constructed.
+It would be beneficial to have studied Media in Year 9 or Year 10.

+Course Unit One Descriptions: Mass Media

+Students reflect on their own use of the media, common representations, including examination of characters, stars/celebrities, and stereotypes and the way media is constructed and produced.

+- The communication model

+- Media contexts

+- Stars and Heroes

+- Controls and constraints in Media Production.

+- Movie Poster (photo/image manipulation) - Children's TV Show (video production).

+Point of View

+In this unit, students will be introduced to the concept and learn how a point of view (bias) can be constructed.
 They will analyse media work and construct a point of view in their own productions.

-Theoretical content: Codes and conventions used for constructing meaning Representation of identities, places, or ideas Subcultures Technology and Media Practical content: A Current Affair segment (video production).
-Movie trailer or Infomercial (video production).
-Assessment Outline: The overall grade consists of 30% theory tasks and 70% practical tasks.
+- Codes and conventions used for constructing meaning - Representation of identities, places, or ideas - Subcultures - Technology and Media practical tasks.

+- A Current Affair segment (video production) - Movie trailer or Infomercial (video production).

+The overall grade consists of 30% theory tasks and 70%

 Leads to: Media Production and Analysis General Year 12.